 Ref No. Activity Date

 Department Signature

 School Assessor Name Review Date

-• Remember to look for each Hazard red Note down the exist Taking into account If there are additional eople involved and environment and identify any Hazards that relate to the Activity being assessed. any Hazards that may not be directly connected to the activity rded indicate who may be harmed and how they may be harmed. g Control Measures be Hazard, Potential Harm & Existing Control measures select a Risk Rating and enter in the column.
-Control measures needed then list them in the last column below the end of the form for any additional comments or observations.
+• Remember to look for each Hazard red Note down the exist Taking into account If there are additional people involved and environment and identify any Ha or any Hazards that may not be directly connected to corded indicate who may be harmed and how they m ing Control Measures the Hazard, Potential Harm & Existing Control measures al Control measures needed then list them in the last t the end of the form for any additional comments or 1.